Deonte/good-eating-app/README.md

 - The app shows a menu as a list.
 - Menu list is fetched from an API and saved in the app.
 - Users can choose menu items and add them to their order.
-- Upon placing an order, users can select or add a tip.
 - Upon checkout, total amount will be calculated.
-- Users can write a review of the menu item and add a photo of the dish.
+- Users can add items to their favorites list to order them quickly.